TinCaps fans excited to be back at Parkview Field for home opener

 FORT WAYNE, Ind.
-(WANE) – The Fort Wayne TinCaps host its first game at Parkview Field tonight as they begin the 2023 season.
+(WANE) – The Fort Wayne TinCaps host their first game at Parkview Field Tuesday night as they begin the 2023 season.

 Fans lined up outside the ballpark as they lucked out on having nice weather to watch the TinCaps take on the Lake County Captains.